Last Updated on September 19, 2023

-If you follow Parisian cultural trends with any regularity, you’ve probably seen locals reference the Latin expression “Fluctuat nec mergitur” as the city’s motto.
+If you follow Parisian cultural trends on a regular basis, you’ve probably seen locals reference the Latin expression “Fluctuat nec mergitur” as the city’s motto.
 But what does it mean– and where does it come from?
 Perhaps most importantly, what does the old motto have to do with current-day Parisian identity?

 In modern French, Fluctuat nec mergitur translates to Il est agité par les vagues, et/mais ne sombre pas, or “He/she is rocked by waves, and/but does not sink.”
-A motto that vividly suggests resilience, courage and inner strength.
+This is a motto that strongly suggests virtues of resilience, courage and inner strength.
 Keep reading to learn how the expression came to appear on the city’s coat of arms, and why it’s recently re-emerged as a powerful, emotionally resonant symbol of contemporary Paris.

 A Bit of History